jessepav/lacygoill-wiki-backup/awk/sed.md

     $ printf '%s\n' a b c | sed -n '2p'
     b~

-The `p` command allows you to print arbitrary lines from sed's input.
+The `p` command lets you print arbitrary lines from sed's input.

 ### What's the output of the next command?